raynus/BEARmod/README.md

-# Update (My works)
+# Update (My works in addition to original BEARmod)
-- Able to run the run_model_small.R successfully and store model output in results.RData
+- With minox fixes, I'm able to run the run_model_small.R successfully and store model output in results.RData
 - Unable to rune the preprocess_data_2015.R as several data sources in preprocess_data_2015.R were missing